jmmastey/slack_message/docs/04_editing_messages.md

 ### Storing Response Objects for Later

-Since updates are likely to occur after you've long since finished posting the original message, you'll need to persist the message response somehow until you need to update it later.
+Since updates are likely to occur long after you post the original message, you may want to persist a reference to the message until you need to update it later.
 As one option, you could serialize the response object for later.

 ```ruby
 # initially